Presidential Transition Council will make governance comfortable for in-coming president – Perm sec

 He further said that the two documents to be produced for the 2023 presidential transition process included compendium of policies.

-The other he said was programmes and projects that were delivered to implement the nine priority areas of the Federal Government and Sector briefing notes to provide status of performance of the Administration underneath priority areas.
+The others he said were programmes and projects that were delivered to implement the nine priority areas of the Federal Government and Sector briefing notes to provide status of performance of the Administration underneath priority areas.

 In attendance at the briefing session were the members of the TTTT and the Management staff of the ministry.
 (NAN)